23 Traditional Turkish Meze Dishes (Complete Meze Guide)

 Rakı is perhaps the most iconic drink to accompany meze in Turkey.
 And it is 100% my favorite!
 It’s an anise-flavored alcoholic beverage that turns cloudy when mixed with water or ice.
 Rakı is often associated with social gatherings and is considered a traditional choice when enjoying meze.
 It’s especially popular during festive occasions.

 Raki, also known as “Lion’s Milk,” is somewhat similar to ouzo and pastis.
 Raki has a long history in Turkey, dating back to the Ottoman Empire.
-It is my brand of choice when drinking with my Turkish friends (and enjoying our traditional mezes) in Turkey, which has to be the Beylerbeyi Göbek Raki, a delicious Turkish drink.
+It is my brand of choice when drinking with my Turkish friends (and enjoying our traditional mezes) in Turkey, and it has to be Beylerbeyi Göbek Raki, a delicious Turkish drink.

 20. Turkish Wine